Published 4 years ago

 Fine strain into an iced spritz glass and top with prosecco.
 Garnish with dehydrated lemon and a thyme sprig.

-This article was produced by Broadsheet in partnership with Grey Goose.
+Produced by Broadsheet in partnership with Grey Goose.